-Apart from the rules referred to above, and as result of the passivity rule, the directors are obliged to act in good faith and in the interest of the company, and to seek specific consent from the shareholders in order to take actions that may result in the frustration of the bid.
-Directors cannot adopt measures aimed at frustrating the bid without the approval of the shareholders.
+Apart from the rules already referred to, and as result of the passivity rule, the directors are obliged to act in good faith and in the interest of the company.
+They must also seek specific consent from the shareholders to take actions that may result in the frustration of a bid.
+Directors cannot adopt measures aimed at frustrating a bid without the approval of the shareholders.

-9.5 Directors' Ability to "Just Say No"
+9.5 Directors' Ability to 'Just Say No'

-As referred to above, the directors can express their views on an offer in the report of the board of directors on the terms and conditions of the offer.
+As referred to above, the directors can express their views on an offer in the board of directors' report on the terms and conditions of the offer.
 They are also entitled to search for a white knight.